-The overhead in time for producing the trace file is usually small (typically around 10 per cent, [ZM03], see Section 6), but the traces quickly become large (hundreds of MB from a few minutes run, and several GB from long runs).
-Therefore, extracting from it the proof or the core, i.e., the leaves of the proof DAG, may be expensive.
+The overhead in time for producing the trace file is usually small (typically around 10 per cent, [ZM03], see Section 4), but the traces quickly become large (hundreds of MB from a few minutes run) and extracting the proof or the core, i.e., the leaves of the proof DAG, may be expensive.
+This is especially the case since it is likely that the trace does not fit into memory, and hence a breadth-first processing is needed requiring more than one pass over the file [ZM03].